 Kate is a member of IAF (International Association of Facilitators), IAP2 and trained as a Climate Reality Leader by the Australian Conservation Council with Al Gore.
 Kate is an active member of Engage to Act.She is deeply committed to ensuring local people are influential and to genuine partnership and exchange with the people she works alongside.

 Cheryl Bencetti supports MDC with finance and administration and works on projects where these skills can enhance decision-making and action.
 We highly recommend her business Southern Vales Book-Keeping.

 Associate at Large

 Paula Dickson is passionate about making sure people are heard and is skilled at lifting the energy of groups and individuals.
 Her background spans community building, policy and service development, philanthropy and evaluation.
 Paula is an adaptive leader who values human-centred design and aims for joyful accountability.

 Paula has experience in supporting government, community, corporate and civil service organisations in capacity building, community engagement and co-designing outcome measurement systems.
 She established the Social Impact Measurement Network Australia – South Australia Chapter she has a keen interest in connecting funders with social investment opportunities to address complex social problems at scale.
-In 2017 Paula is volunteering in Bali working with a permaculture project.
+In 2017 and until early 2018 Paula is volunteering in Bali working with a permaculture project.